 Is it possible to set a plant watering schedule?

-Once you have familiarized yourself with the needs of your plants, you may be able to establish a weekly or bi-weekly watering schedule.
-Even so, you should check the soil before watering and observe the condition of your plants.
+Once you have familiarized yourself with the needs of your specimens, you may be able to establish a weekly or bi-weekly schedule.
+Even so, you should check the soil and observe the condition of your specimens.
 Your schedule will need to be adjusted to take weather and season changes into account.

 How can you tell if a plant needs water?